What is Zen?

 “Zen” is elusive.
 It is just one of the many schools of Buddhism, but many people associate it with something more inspirational – an exotic, alternative way to pursue mindfulness through meditation.
-It is also linked to minimalist arts such as calligraphy (you might have seen “enso”), ink paintings, Zen garden or tea ceremony.
-We can even find Zen-inspired design in modern economy including Apple products designed by Steve Jobs, who was a Zen practitioner.
+It is also linked to minimalist arts such as calligraphy (you might have seen “enso”), ink paintings, the Zen garden or the tea ceremony.
+We can even find Zen-inspired design in the modern economy including Apple products designed by Steve Jobs, who was a Zen practitioner.

 Who is Buddha?

 Buddha was born as Siddhārtha Gautama, the son of a regional king in Northern India.
 As a future king, young Gautama grew up in comfort and wanting for nothing, but financial/material affluence did not make him happy.
 Deeply troubled by the harsh reality in which most people had to live in misery, suffering from poverty, diseases and/or conflicts, he left behind his prestigious position in society when he was 29 in order to pursue religious goals.
 After years of strict training, he attained enlightenment at the age of 35 and became Buddha.
 He spent the rest of his life practicing Buddhism, and sharing his profound thoughts with his disciples and the followers.